 Notice of regulatory review; request for comments.

 The National Highway Traffic Safety Administration (NHTSA) seeks comments on the economic impact of its regulations on small entities.
-As required by Section 610 of the Regulatory Flexibility Act, we are attempting to identify rules that may have a significant economic impact on a substantial number of small entities.
+As required by section 610 of the Regulatory Flexibility Act, we are attempting to identify rules that may have a significant economic impact on a substantial number of small entities.
 We also request comments on ways to make these regulations easier to read and understand.
-The focus of this notice is rules that specifically relate to passenger cars, multipurpose passenger vehicles, trucks, buses, trailers, incomplete vehicles, motorcycles, and motor vehicle equipment.
+The focus of this notice is rules that specifically relate to passenger cars, multipurpose passenger vehicles, trucks, buses, trailers, and motorcycles.

 FOR FURTHER INFORMATION CONTACT:

 Nita Kavalauskas, Office of Regulatory Analysis and Evaluation, Office of Plans and Policy, National Highway Traffic Safety Administration, U.S. Department of Transportation, 400 Seventh Street, SW, Washington, DC, 20590.
 Telephone: (202) 366-2584.
 Facsimile (fax): (202) 366-2559.End Further Info End Preamble Start Supplemental Information

 I. Section 610 of the Regulatory Flexibility Act